DavidQChuang/StockAnalysis-ML/README.md

 ## Arguments
 `-r, --run-name`: Name of the run to use.
 If this doesn't match a run name, it will attempt to match the start of a run name, and if only one is found, it will use that run.

 `-rf, --run-file`: Path of the file to load the runs from.
+Default is `runs/model_runs.json`.

 `-mf, --model-file`: Path of the file to save/load the model from.
+By default, the model will determine a filename automatically based on architecture parameters, such as `SimpleLSTM-256_72+1.ckpt`.

-`-rm, --rebuild-model`: Used with --model-file, if true then overwrites old model.
+`-rm, --rebuild-model`: If true then overwrites old model and starts from scratch.
+Default behavior is to continue training with the existing checkpoint.

+`-d, --device`: Specifies the device to use.
+Possible values: `cpu`, `cuda`.

-`-v, --verbosity`:
+`-v, --verbosity`: (not implemented)

 0: quiet - only run selection, final metrics and trailing predicted prices will be printed.